Joseph's Tomb: Pilgrim accounts

 The Itinerarium Burdigalense (333 CE) notes: "At the foot of the mountain itself, is a place called Sichem.
 Here is a tomb in which Joseph is laid, in the parcel of ground which Jacob his father gave to him."
 Eusebius of Caesarea in the 4th-century records in his Onomasticon: "Suchem, city of Jacob now deserted.
 The place is pointed out in the suburb of Neapolis.
 There the tomb of Joseph is pointed out nearby."
 Jerome, writing of Saint Paula's sojourn in Palestine writes that "turning off the way [from Jacob's well], she saw the tombs of the twelve patriarchs".
 Jerome himself, together with the Byzantine monk George Syncellus, who had lived many years in Palestine, wrote that all twelve patriarchs, Joseph included, were buried at Sychem.

-Both Theodosius I and Theodosius II ordered a search for Joseph's bones, much to the utter dismay of the Samaritan community.
+Both Theodosius I and Theodosius II ordered a search for Joseph's bones, much to the dismay of the Samaritan community.
 An imperial commission was dispatched to retrieve the bones of the Patriarchs around 415, and on failing to obtain them at Hebron, sought to at least secure Joseph's bones from Shechem.
 No gravestone marked the exact site, possibly because the Samaritans had removed one to avoid Christian interference.
-The officials had to excavate the general area where graves abound and, on finding an intact marble sepulchre beneath an empty coffin, concluded that it must contain Joseph's bones, and sent the sarcophagus to Byzantium, where it was incorporated into Hagia Sophia.
+The officials had to excavate the general area where graves abound and, on finding an intact marble sepulchre beneath an empty coffin, concluded that it must contain Joseph's bones.
+They sent the sarcophagus to Byzantium, where it was incorporated into Hagia Sophia.